 Looking for a budget friendly ultralight spinning reel.
-A reel which is suitable for catching trout and other panfish.
+A reel that is suitable for catching trout and other panfish.
 In this comparison I am going to compare two of the best selling small reels for under $30.

 At this price point, all reels are mass produced with limited quality control.
 They are made on very strict budgets.
 So there is a real possibility of getting a dud reel.
-When buying budget reels I always advise purchasing it from a retailer with a hassle free return policy.
+When buying budget reels I always advise purchasing them from a retailer with a hassle free return policy.
 So if you are unlucky, simply return the reel and hope for better luck with the next one.

-Lets get into the comparison.
+Let’s get into the comparison.